 Social media has made the world a much smaller place.
 People can connect with each other from anywhere in the world and share thoughts, ideas, pictures and videos.
 This has created a new age of socialising and sharing.

-Help to beat an Eating Disorder
+Help to beat an eating disorder

 Parents, more than ever, are going to have to educate themselves so they can spot the early warning signs of an eating disorder.
-It may not be east but with the saturation of connected devices and social media, restricting someone’s access to the internet is simply too difficult for many people.
+It may not be easy, but with the saturation of connected devices and social media, restricting someone’s access to the internet is simply too difficult for many people.